 NOTE: This technique can be used for numbers that were typed into the cells, or for numbers that are the result of a formula.

 You can run into problems if you copy multiple ranges, and try to paste them to a new location.
-You might see an error, "That command cannot be used on multiple selections", or values might be pasted, instead of formulas.
+You might see an error, "This action won't work on multiple selections", or values might be pasted, instead of formulas.

 To insert or delete a block of cells, you can use the mouse commands, or use the Fill Handle as a shortcut.